 If you are a family home (DCFH), do not complete the Balance Sheet template.

-Please use the links below to obtain your Letter of Good Standing for your business from CT Department of Revenue Services (DRS) by visiting: https://drsindtax.ct.gov/AUT/welcomeindividual.aspx
+You can obtain your Letter of Good Standing from the CT Department of Revenue Services (DRS) by visiting: https://drsindtax.ct.gov/AUT/welcomeindividual.aspx

 You will need to log in using the EIN of your LLC, or your Social Security/Tax ID number used to file your taxes.
 If you file your taxes jointly with your spouse, you will need to use the main Social Security/Tax ID number used to file your taxes.